YaPeL/dcr-be/Readme.md

   pip install -r test-requirements.txt pytest app/
 ```
+## Why FastApi
+it's like flask, but support async/await out of the box, and I always wanted to try it out, I like it :)

 ## Future plans, what is missing
 * Currently, I generate the nearby points using heuristics, a better approach would be to rip all the valid points from the original project,